 As I walked across the Forbidden City’s entrance gate in Beijing I was overwhelmed with expectations.
 I had read a lot about it and seen many pictures, and yet I was lured in by curiosity.
 Definitely one of the first things I wanted to visit in China.
+I decided to visit Beijing’s Forbidden City on a tour but you can totally visit independently without a guide.

 Visiting the Forbidden City in Beijing